bks07/tiny-jira-exporter/README.md

 ## Default Issue Fields
 Please note that the script always exports the issue key and the issue ID.
-Currently, the script supports to export the following default issue fields.
+Currently, the script supports to export the following standard issue fields.
 * Reporter
 * Assignee
 * Summary